NuLink-network/docs/product/staker/dashboard.md

 ![Bonding](../../miscellaneous/img/dashboard/bondWorker2.png)

-Now that the entire staking process is complete, your staked amount will be displayed in two sections: the staking pool and the pending pool.
-When you stake during the current epoch, it will initially be transferred to the pending pool.
-It will automatically move to the staking pool when the next epoch begins.
-Rewards in NLKs (test) will be distributed based on the staked amount in the staking pool.
+Now that the entire staking process is complete, and  you can now monitor the status of your worker node in the dashboard.

 ![After Bonding](../../miscellaneous/img/dashboard/node2.png)